dafny-lang/libraries/STYLE.md

 ### Triggers

 The `{:trigger}` annotations used in the standard library are an advanced topic and should not be needed when starting out on Dafny projects.
-For some background on quantifiers and triggers, checkout [this](https://github.com/dafny-lang/dafny/wiki/FAQ#how-does-dafny-handle-quantifiers-ive-heard-about-triggers-what-are-those).
+For some background on quantifiers and triggers, check [this](https://github.com/dafny-lang/dafny/wiki/FAQ#how-does-dafny-handle-quantifiers-ive-heard-about-triggers-what-are-those) out.